What can universities do to support their queer and disabled students? | Disabled in Higher Education

 Being disabled in higher education means facing a unique set of barriers that prevent you from having the same access as your non-disabled peers; from physical access barriers, to an inaccessible learning environment, to non-inclusive social and living spaces.
 At Diversity and Ability, we’re all about recognising the power and the potential of lived experience.
 That’s why our Higher Education team are spending this year hosting a new series of podcasts, where we’ll discuss and break down the barriers faced by disabled students in higher education.

-First up, we’re marking LGBTQ+ History month by discussing what it means to be queer and disabled with our HE Policy and Partnerships Lead, Piers Wilkinson, and Services Coordination Officer, Cassidy Ferrari, joined by Leo Adams, Disabled Students Officer at National Union of Students.
+First up, we’re marking LGBTQ+ History month by discussing what it means to be queer and disabled with our HE Policy and Partnerships Lead, Piers Wilkinson, alongside Cassidy Ferrari and Leo Adams, who is Disabled Students’ Officer at National Union of Students.
 Cassidy breaks down the discussion here, and highlights what universities can do to make themselves more accessible to their queer and disabled students.

 This conversation intended to address just some of the complex intersection of queerness and disability, as experienced by Higher Education students.
 By virtue of this intersection, students face institutional pressure to be quite literally visible and vocal in order to be taken into account.
 This leads to many students being forced into a role of campaigning for themselves and others to gain access to basic adjustments and support, when they would often rather be focussing on their studies and social lives like many other students are permitted to.
 They also face the double-bind of needing to be respectable and able to follow bureaucratic channels in order to make requests, while the view of ‘respectability’ remains incredibly narrow, and the channels inaccessible.